daaef/journal/AWS_UBUNTU_CONVERSION_SETUP.md

 # SSH into your server and navigate to your Laravel project
 cd /path/to/your/laravel/project

-# Run the conversion test
+# Option 1: Run the Laravel Artisan test command
 php artisan conversion:test

+# Option 2: Run the detailed server test script (recommended)
+php test_unoconv_server.php
 ```

-You should see output like:
+You should see output like this from the Artisan command:
 ```
 Testing Document Conversion Service
 ====================================